MaxSally/VotingSystem/assignment/36-Capstone_Assignment.md

 -   **5 points** for equitable contribution based on sprint 1 peer assessments
 -   **5 points** for equitable contribution based on sprint 2 peer assessments
 -   **8 points** for equitable contribution based on git history

+## Extra Credit

+Your team may earn up to *5 points* of extra credit (equivalent to 1 percentage point on your final course grade).
+Generally, this will possible by incorporating a course topic that is not required for the capstone assignment and was not covered in a previous assignment.

+-   If your team practices test-driven development for the full capstone assignment, that is worth 5 points.
+(Not available for an Honors team.)
+-   If your team practices pair programming for the all (or almost all) of the capstone assignment, that is worth 5 points.
+-   If your project has an "or" requirement (*i.e.*, it must have a GUI or be network-based) then you may turn that "or" into an "and" for 3 points.
+-   If your team's project has a GUI then explicitly making accessibility a requirement for your software is worth 2 points.
+-   Making diversity a process requirement is worth 2 points (having a diverse team is not sufficient: by the end of sprint 1, you must have a plan to make your software appealing to a diverse market; by the end of sprint 2, you must show that you worked to implement that plan).
+-   Many other, similar, options are possible.
+If you have a suggestion, discuss it with the professor early in Sprint 1.

+If your team attempts more than one extra-credit activity, the bonus points will accumulate up to a maximum of 5 points.